uaraven/clotp/readme.md

   - `--counter` - set counter for HOTP code.
 The counter will be stored for future uses.
 This option is ignored if the name refers to Time-based OTP
   - `-c` or `--copy` - copies generated code to the clipboard

+#### Copy

+`copy` will generate a new code from either otp id or otp name and copy it to clipboard.
+This is a shortcut to `clotp code -c`

+    clotp copy [options] <name>

+Following options are supported:

+- `--counter` - set counter for HOTP code.
+The counter will be stored for future uses.
+This option is ignored if the name refers to Time-based OTP

 #### Decode